aws-samples/aws-insurance-underwriting-gen-ai/README.md

 It will take somewhere from 7 to 10 minutes for the infrastructure to be deployed depending on your machine.

 > [!IMPORTANT]
-> Note S3 Bucket name from the output.
+> Note S3 Bucket url from the output.
 This is the bucket where we are going to upload a document (driving license in our example).
 It will be in the following format:

 ```
-GenAIUnderwritingValidationStack.UnderwritingBucketName = ...
+GenAIUnderwritingValidationStack.UnderwritingBucketURL = ...
 ```

 > [!CAUTION]